These Indoor Toxins Thrive In Winter. Here’s Where They're Hiding

 If you do discover mold at work, tell your supervisor immediately.
 Your employer may be responsible for remediation.
 OSHA also has guidelines for removing mold from workplace environments.

-If you think your children are being exposed at school, or you are a teacher with concerns about your classroom, the EPA does have indoor air quality guidelines you can reference when you bring it to the administration’s attention.
+If you think your children are being exposed at school, or you are a teacher with concerns about your classroom, the EPA does have indoor air quality guidelines3 you can reference when you bring it to the administration’s attention.
 There have been a number of schools in the news that have recently addressed mold problems, from New Jersey and South Carolina to Connecticut and New York.

 Wherever you suspect mold, don't second-guess yourself.